rkgofiitk/academic-issues.github.io/Topics/ForeignUniversities.md

-# UGC's Draft Framework for Foreign University Campuses in India
+# UGC Allows Foreign University Campuses in India

 UGC Chairperson Prof M. Jagadish Kumar disclosed in a press conference that "foreign universities Yale, Harvard and Princeton and their likes have been welcomed to set up camp in the country have been allowed to set up shops (campuses) in India."
 Let me dwell on the UGC's decision before